As Seen In

 Get your metro and Paris Museum Pass before heading out to explore.
 Not only will you skip the lines and save a ton of time, but the Paris Museum Pass gives you discounts at 60 of the top museums and monuments in and around Paris.
 Explore the Louvre and Versailles, and visit the Arc de Triomphe, the Centre Pompidou, and many others.

-The pass is valid from 2-6 days (depending on how much exploring you want to do).
+The pass is valid for 2-6 days (depending on how much exploring you want to do).

 #1: Paris Statue of Liberty